thanusiv/A.I-Dots/README.md

 ## How to Load Project

-Simply clone the Github repository to a local directory and open the `Game.html` file using a web browser like Google Chrome.
+Simply clone the Github repository to a local directory and open and run the `main.py` file using an IDE or from the terminal.

 ## Features